Ludwig Meyn: Agricultural science

 Beginning in 1854, Meyn founded a factory for building and fertilizers in an old sawmill in Uetersen.
 After a fire resulting from an explosion at the end of 1860 the sawmill and the lime production was abandoned.
 He later formed it into a factory for chemical fertilizers.
 Through his factory, he wanted to bring to fruition the ideas of Justus von Liebig.
 He particularly pointed to the use of bone meal produced by him.
 It was an organic fertilizer rich in lime, nitrogen and phosphoric acid.

 Journalism and poetry

-In 1854 he started as an employee at the Itzehoer Nachrichten publishing company.
-There he gave the public his expertise on home soil types, animal and plant sciences and the use of artificial fertilizers.
+In 1854, he started as an employee at the Itzehoer Nachrichten publishing company.
+There, he shared his expertise on home soil types, animal and plant sciences, and the use of artificial fertilizers with the public.

-As a poet, he produced an assortment of poems in 1843, during his student days.
+As a poet, he produced various poems in 1843 during his student days.
 In 1865 he published a dramatic piece, A Five Hour Adventure, under a British proposal.
 Another publication was My Uncle, the Mayor.